Resident Advancement - Plastic Surgery

 - Residents must have mastered appropriate skills as evidenced by their plastic surgery operative log.

-- Residents must pass a mock oral exam (twice yearly) to demonstrate abilities as a clinician.
+- Residents must pass a mock oral exam twice yearly.

 - Residents must receive positive evaluations concerning their professionalism, communication skills, and teamwork from nurses, staff, residency coordinator, students, and fellow residents.